adonisjs/v6-docs/content/docs/fundamentals/config_providers.md

 **🚨 The above example will fail** because the AdonisJS [container services](./container_services.md) are unavailable until the application has been booted and the config files are imported before the application boot phase.

 ### Well, that's a problem with AdonisJS architecture 🤷🏻‍♂️
 Not really.
-Let's not use the container service and create an instance of the emitter instance directly within the config file.
+Let's not use the container service and create an instance of the Emitter class directly within the config file.

 ```ts
 import { Scrypt } from '@adonisjs/core/hash/drivers/scrypt'